openlecturnity/os45/README.md

 The OpenLECTURNITY project has just been started.
 Basic source code has been uploaded.
 Build instructions have to be provided in order to compile a running executable.

-However as the open source project is based on the full version of LECTURNITY there is already lots of functionality thta will be available soon.
+However as the open source project is based on the full version of LECTURNITY there is already lots of functionality that will be available soon.

 Contribution